For friends of CGE who are in the Twin Cities ares, this may be of interest to you...

 Betsy – translator extraordinaire, talented dancer

-You show us that los jovenes de Cuba, like many youth around the world
+You show us that los jovenes de Cuba, like many youth around

-Are dedicated to and passionate about their country’s sustainability,
+Are dedicated to and passionate about their country’s

 Revolution, and fellow humans’ wellbeing.